 Brent Hunter was raised in Brenham, a small town in Central Texas.
 As a high school student he developed a passionate interest in the Spanish language.
 Beyond his love of language, he also took great interest in the outdoors and environmental conservation.
 As a result of these interests, Brent studied at the University of Texas at Austin, where he double-majored in Field Biology and Spanish Linguistics.
 He later completed an MBA in International Business at St. Edward's University, also located in Austin.
 It was not until college that Brent discovered the inspiring possibilities offered by study abroad programs.
 For his first experience, he traveled to Mérida, Venezuela on a summer study abroad program.
 Later, he completed his MBA coursework while studying abroad in Costa Rica.
 He has been hooked on the importance of study abroad ever since!
 Brent has always enjoyed working with students and is a natural guide.
 As an Eagle Scout he worked during the summers as a counselor at Philmont Scout Ranch in Cimarron, New Mexico.
-Brent has worked for many years now as an overseas program director for student groups in Mexico, Costa Rica, and Spain.
+Brent has worked for many years now as an overseas program director for student groups in Argentina, Costa Rica, Mexico and Spain.
 He loves sharing unique cultures and places with others.
 Brent's other interests include hiking, yoga, biking, paddle boarding, art, and reading contemporary Spanish literature.

 Chief Information Officer | Spain Advising Lead | Cultural Curriculum Director